 On the eastern shore of Corpus Christi Bay lies one of the most important colonial bird-nesting islands on the Texas coast.
 The island was once an extensive peninsula of Mustang Island, but in the 1950s, a series of navigational channels were dug into the landmass, significantly weakening it.
 In early August of 1970, Hurricane Celia's path of destruction completely separated the peninsula into an island, creating a prime rookery nearly free of human disturbance and predatory wildlife.
 Nineteen bird species now nest on The Nature Conservancy's (TNC) 110-acre Shamrock Island Preserve each year, some of which have thousands of nesting pairs.

-Grassland plants and shrubs help stabilize the dunes and other substrates, slowing wind and water erosion.
-Seagrass meadows provide essential forage for redhead ducks and nursery, foraging and refuge areas for many estuarine fish and invertebrates.
-Terrestrial plant communities on the site provide habitat components (nest sites, food) and shelter many resident and migratory species.
+Grassland plants and shrubs help stabilize Shamrock Island's dunes and other substrates, slowing wind and water erosion.
+Seagrass meadows provide essential forage for redhead ducks, as well as nursery, foraging and refuge areas for many estuarine fish and invertebrates.
+In addition, resident and migratory species depend on the preserve’s land-based plants for nesting sites, food and shelter.

-Vegetation communities of conservation interest include: seaside little bluestem, gulfdune crowngrass, sea oats, bitter panicgrass, woody glasswort, saltwort, saltgrass dwarf-shrubland, shoalgrass and Texas stonecrop.
-In addition, sand brazos-mint, Crown coreopsis, Velvet spurge, Coastal Plains umbrella-sedge, Jones' nailwort and Indianola beakrush are also often found here.
+Among the plant communities of conservation interest are seaside little bluestem, gulfdune crowngrass, sea oats, shoal grass and Texas stonecrop.
+In addition, sand brazos-mint, crown coreopsis, velvet spurge, coastal plain umbrella-sedge, Jones' nailwort and Indianola beaksedge are also often found here.